fazil6126912/msgyou/README.md

-# Full Stack Whatsapp Clone using Next.js, Socket.io, Node.js
+# Full Stack Messaging Service using Next.js, Socket.io, Node.js

-This is the complete Source Code for the Whatsapp Clone built using Next.js, Socket.io, Node.js, Firebase, Tailwind CSS, Prisma, PostgresSQL, and many more awesome technologies with Voice Call and Video Call Functionality.
+This is the complete Source Code for the Messaging Service built using Next.js, Socket.io, Node.js, Firebase, Tailwind CSS, Prisma, PostgresSQL, and many more awesome technologies with Voice Call and Video Call Functionality.